Jenni-Hawk/NLP_03_Longer_Text_Research/README.md

 # Advanced Topic Modeling Research: Open Ended Survey Responses

 ## 📖 Background:
 After conducting the [tweet research project](https://github.com/Jenni-Hawk/Advanced_Topic_Modeling_1_Tweets/blob/main/README.md) I was compelled to go further.
 I wanted to see how advances in technology could change the way traditional consumer research is thought about and conducted.
 One area of consumer research that hasn't been reconsidered is the survey.
 In particular, I wanted to look at open ended questions (questions that allow peoople to say whatever they want).
-I wanted to defy the long-held conventions that consumer researchers held about the open-end.
+I wanted to defy the long-held conventions that consumer researchers held about the open-end and push the limits of BERTopic in regards to text length.

 At the same time, I wanted to go deeper on the technology: deeper on BERTopic parameter testing, deeper on sentence transformer testing, deeper on LLMs.
 I wanted a deeper understanding of the impact of each of these and the the role they have on shaping the output.